roosterMAP/notes/blackhole.md

 A = e \rho^{-2}r(dv-a sin^2\theta d\phi)
 $$

 Honestly, I know little about electromagnetism and have only included charge for completeness.
-It is enough to know that the vector potential $A$ only shifts the canonical momentum.
+It is enough to know that the vector potential $A$ only shifts the canonical momentum for test particles with charge.

-In order to transform to a Hamiltonian formulation we introduce the momenta to obtain:
+In order to transform to a Hamiltonian formulation we introduce the momenta:

 $$
 p_i = g_{ij}\dot{x}^j + \epsilon A_i